nus-cs2113-AY2324S2/ip/docs/README.md

    ```

 ### Saving to file
-Saves the task list to a file under the ```data``` folder in txt format.
+Saves the task list to a txt file `list.txt`.
 The file is written every time a task is added, marked or deleted.
+This file can be accessed next to the app or jar file used.

 _Example of usage_: